ipa-lab/benchmark-privesc-linux/README.md

 - consisting of a single machine/scenario for each implemented vulnerability
 - running within virtual machines so that the attacker cannot compromise our host system

+Please check [our paper](https://arxiv.org/abs/2405.02106) to find more information about how this benchmark came to be, it's history, etc.

 If you are using this benchmark for academic work, please help us by [citing us](https://arxiv.org/abs/2405.02106):

 ~~~ bibtex